-In this course, students will gain a deeper appreciation of the challenges faced by enterprises when addressing cybersecurity risks.
+In this course, students will gain deeper appreciation of the challenges faced by enterprises when addressing cybersecurity risks.
 The course will cover the evolution of cyber threats, including attacker methods and their targets across different industries.
-Students will be able to understand the differences between enterprise, operational, and cybersecurity risk management and the role that each plays (or should play) in managing risks to an organization.
-Students will gain technical understanding of industry-leading frameworks (i.e., COSO, ISO, NIST, and FAIR) and become conversant with their strengths and weaknesses as well as with the applicability and practicality of their implementation.
+Students will be able to understand the differences between enterprise, operational and cybersecurity risk management and the role that each play (or should play) in managing risks to an organization.
+Students will gain technical understanding of industry-leading frameworks (COSO, ISO, NIST, FAIR) and become conversant with their strengths and weaknesses as well as the applicability and practicality of their implementation.